Marceloasf/java-certification/src/ocp/chapter/fifteen/c15-notes.md

     System.out.println(combined.apply(3)); // 8

 This time **before** runs first, turning 3 into a 4, then **after** runs, doubling the 4 to 8.

+## Returning an *Optional*

+How do we express a "we don't know" or "not applicable" answer in Java?
+We use the *Optional* type.
+An Optional is created using a factory.
+You can either request an empty Optional or pass a value for the Optional to wrap.
+You can image an Optional as a box that might have something inside.

+### Creating an *Optional*

+Here's an example of an average method that uses Optional and creates it both ways commented above:

+    public static Optional<Double> average(int... scores) {
+        if (scores.length == 0) return Optional.empty();
+        int sum = 0;
+        for (int score: scores) sum += score;
+        return Optional.of((double) sum / scores.length);
+    }

+If we call the method above we can see what is inside our two boxes:

+    System.out.println(average(90, 100)); // Optional[95.0]
+    System.out.println(average()); // Optional.empty